Unlock Your Best Self Every Day with New Insights from Neuroscience

 Endorphins are a great ‘recreational’ neurochemical, but like oxytocin, they do not stimulate the brain regions associated with long-term motivation and overall life satisfaction.

-The General Misunderstanding About Stress Hormones.
+The General Misunderstanding About Stress Hormones

 You’ve probably heard of stress hormones like adrenaline, noradrenaline, and cortisol, which, as the term ‘stress hormone’ suggests, play a crucial role in stress reactions.
 However, these neurochemicals primarily drive excitement and alertness and can contribute just as much to making you feel exceptionally good as to making you feel exceptionally bad.